Learning goals

 Exercise 1

 Create a false-colour composite using linear contrast stretching with the following band arrangement: R: SW2, G: NIR, B: RED.
-Write help(plotRGB) or ?plotRGB into the console to learn how to use this function, i.e. the arguments of the function.
-Hint: you need 5 arguments of the function and the index, i.e. the position of each band along the z-dimension of the image.
+First, write help(plotRGB) or ?plotRGB into the console to learn how to use this function, i.e. which arguments of the function you need.
+As a hint, you need five arguments of the function.
 Below you find the desired visual result.

 Exercise 2

-• First, open the Landsat-8 image from last week.
-Second, open one of the Sentinel-2 .tif files of your choice (a window is likely to pop-up, asking which coordinate transformation to apply.
-Leave at default and click OK)
+• Add the Sentinel-2 NIR band to QGIS (a window will likely appear, asking which coordinate transformation to apply.
+Leave at default and click OK) and visualize it as contrast enhanced greyscale image.

 Raster stacking